seanquiambao/CS-Course-Recommender/README.md

  > * **C++** - A programming language used to code our project.
  > * **GDB (GNU Debugger)** - A dynamic debugger tool used to identify issues within our program.
 This is used to detect bugs in our C++ code.
  > * **Valgrind** - An instrumentation framework used to check for memory management and threading bugs.
 This is used to detect memory leaks and dangling pointers within our program.
- > * **LibXL** - A C++ Excel Library for reading/writing data from an excel file (Google Sheets UCR Difficulty Database will be exported into an excel file).
-This will be used to read input given by the user, which will be discussed in a later segment.
  > * **SQL & SQLite3** - SQL is a standard language responsible for accessing and manipulating database.
 We will use SQLite3 to write C++ to execute SQL commands to communicate the database.
 ### Input/Output
  > **Input** - The user can input the courses they have already taken, this can be inputted through either a .txt file or an Excel file.
 This input will be used to calculate the amount of credits taken, which can be used to calculate the amount of credits required.
 This will also be used as a prerequisite checklist for specific computer science courses.
 The user can also input classes into their planner, if they meet the required prerequisite.<br>